drac0x00/Libertine/README.md

 :space_invader: Set Up
 ------
-###### Modes
-The default UI for Libertine is a Grey.
+The default UI for Libertine is Grey.
 However, depending on certain lighting conditions, time of day or personal preference you might want to try some of the darker versions available. [screenshots of all modes](https://github.com/AlessandroYorba/Libertine/issues/1).

 ###### [Grey](https://user-images.githubusercontent.com/11221489/33579389-867ff5d4-d8fe-11e7-8c70-e2da17dddbc8.png)
 ```